Sethk900/CS460---Databases---Team-Project/README.md

 # CS360_Project

+# Current To-Do List
+Complete TaxesOwed query (Trinity)
+Complete MaxDeduction query (Seth)
+Implement a simple web interface to run queries on the database Write insert statements to add sample data to the database

 # Prospective Timeline:
 NLT 07 September:
   -Generate sample data (credit card expense dataset, sample W-2, and any other forms we want to use)